Christopher Ramsden, M.D., Ph.D.

 Baltimore, MD 21224

-The objectives of the Lipid Peroxidation Unit are: (1) to discover new mediators and mechanisms linking lipids to age-associated diseases, with an emphasis on chronic pain and Alzheimer’s disease, and (2) to translate these discoveries into targeted, safe and effective diet and drug-based treatments.
-The Unit applies an interdisciplinary, translational approach—comprising randomized controlled trials, non-randomized and postmortem studies, missing data recovery, synthetic and analytical chemistry, animal models, immunohistochemistry, and cellular and ex vivo assays—to achieve these objectives.
+The objectives of the Lipid Peroxidation Unit are: (1) to delineate the roles of lipid peroxidation and lipid-related degeneration in age-related diseases, with an emphasis on chronic pain and neurodegenerative diseases, and (2) to translate these discoveries into targeted, safe and effective diet and drug-based treatments.
+The Unit applies an interdisciplinary, translational approach—comprising randomized controlled trials, postmortem studies, missing data recovery, synthetic and analytical chemistry, immunohistochemistry (IHC) and multiplex-IHC, and cellular models—to achieve these objectives.

-Ramsden CE, Faurot KR, Zamora D, Suchindran CM, Macintosh BA, Gaylord S, Ringel A, Hibbeln JR, Feldstein AE, Mori TA, Barden A, Lynch C, Coble R, Mas E, Palsson O, Barrow DA, Mann JD.
+Ramsden CE, Faurot KR, Zamora D, Suchindran CM, MacIntosh BA, Gaylord S, Ringel A, Hibbeln JR, Feldstein AE, Mori TA, Barden A, Lynch C, Coble R, Mas E, Palsson O, Barrow DA, Mann DJ.
 Targeted alteration of dietary n-3 and n-6 fatty acids for the treatment of chronic headaches: a randomized trial.
 Pain.
-2013;154(11):2441-51.
+2013;154(11):2441-2451.

 Ramsden CE, Zamora D, Majchrzak-Hong S, Faurot KR, Broste SK, Frantz RP, Davis JM, Ringel A, Suchindran CM, Hibbeln JR. Re-evaluation of the traditional diet-heart hypothesis: analysis of recovered data from Minnesota Coronary Experiment (1968-73).
 BMJ.
 2016;353:i1246.